Divine Design Meets Quilting Mastery

 The HSTs and QSTs that we need to make this block both start out pretty much the same.

-On the lighter of your #1 or #2 square mark two diagonal lines from corner to corner.
+On the lighter of your #1 or #2 square mark a diagonal line from each pair of diagonal corners.

-On the lighter of your #4 and #5 squares mark a single diagonal line.
+On the lighter of your smaller #4 and #5 squares mark a single diagonal line.

 A note from Julie...